 Observing the Tab.
 1 and Tab.
-2 one can check that the sequential and random techniques obtained similar values, differing only in the computational cost.
-In the case of SQP, the results were good because the initial estimate was the optimal obtained by DE.
-Using sequential programming, the computational cost was significantly small, but this technique has some limitations, for example: if the model is multimodal, it can "get stuck" in some local solutions; it only handles real variables; the objective function and the constraints must be continuous.
+2 it appears that the sequential and random techniques obtained similar values, differing only in the computational cost.
+In the case of SQP, the results were good because the initial estimate is the optimal obtained by DE.
+Using sequential programming, the computational cost was significantly small, but this technique has some limitations, for example: if the model is multimodal, it can "get stuck" in some local solutions; it only handles real variables; the objective function and the constraints must both be continuous.

-Considering the L{2r}-metric, the optimal point obtained by Differential Evolution is marked in Fig. 5a).
-The optimal radial section area of the workspace is presented in Fig. 5b).
-Comparing the radial section of Fig. 5b) to Fig. 3a), one can observe that the parameters of project result in a manipulator with a bigger volume (the void of the workspace was reduced).
-The optimal manipulator belonging to the topology WT_1 (d2 = 1, r_3 = 0) is represented in Fig. 5c).
+Considering the L{2r} -metric, the optimal point obtained by Differential Evolution is marked in Fig. 5a).
+The optimal cross section area of the workspace is presented in Fig. 5b).
+Comparing the radial section of Fig. 5b) to Fig. 3a), one can observe that the project parameters result in a manipulator with a bigger volume (the void of the workspace was reduced).
+The optimal manipulator belonging to the topology WT_1 ($d_2 = 1$, $r_3 = 0$) is represented in Fig. 5c).

-(a) Parameters space with $d_2 = 1$, $r_3 = 0$ (b) Radial section area of the workspace (c) Scheme for 3R Robot Figure 5.
+(a) Parameters space with $d_2 = 1$, $r_3 = 0$ (b) Cross section area of the workspace (c) Scheme for 3R Robot

+Figure 5.
 The optimum design of a 3R Robot, considering the L{2r}-metric by Differential Evolution - Example 1